cs411-alawini/fa23-cs411-team015-SaveDALegends/doc/UML.md

 # Assumption/details to be known of:
 1) Athlete can either be a coach or a player this is determined by the role attribute which belongs to relation "Belongs"

 2) All participations from team only no direct participation from Athlete in any sport

 3) A team should participate in at least one sport and should contain atleast one player

 4) "Plays" relation has an attribute known as position which indicates the rank/position won for a specific pair of <team,sport>

 5) All the medals(position 1 or 2 or 3) are given to a team only, which in turn consists of athletes

-6) If a team wins a medal(position 1 or 2 or 3) it means that all the athletes in the team who are players can win the medal.
+6) If a team wins a medal(position 1 or 2 or 3) it means that all the athletes in the team who are players can win the medal

 7) A user should have unique email, userid and phoneno and thus are mandatory

 8) Country table contains only the countries that are part of Olympics